Teagasc

-Teagasc (/ga/, meaning "Instruction") is the semi-state authority in Ireland responsible for research and development, training and advisory services in the agri-food sector.
+Teagasc (/ga/, meaning Instruction) is the semi-state authority in Ireland responsible for research and development, training and advisory services in the agri-food sector.

 The official title of the body is Teagasc – the Agriculture and Food Development Authority.
-In 1988 Teagasc succeeded An Foras Talúntais/the Agricultural Institute (AFT) which was responsible for agricultural research, and An Chomhairle Oiliúna Talmhaíochta/the Agricultural Training Council (ACOT) which was responsible for education and advisory services.
+In 1988, Teagasc was formed as an amalgamation of two preceding bodies - An Foras Talúntais (AFT) / The Agricultural Institute, which was responsible for agricultural research, and An Chomhairle Oiliúna Talmhaíochta (ACOT) / The Agricultural Training Council, which was responsible for education and advisory services.

+History

+An Foras Talúntais was established on 23 May 1958, with Dr. Tom Walsh acting as its first director.
+Walsh had established the National Soil Testing Service and Research Centre at Johnstown Castle, Wexford in 1948, and eventually established all the main Teagasc research centres which exist today.
+Walsh also served as the first director of An Chomhairle Oiliúna Talmhaíochta.
+The two organisations, as well as "the local committees of agriculture", were dissolved on 8 September 1988 to form Teagasc.

 Teagasc colleges and research centres

 The authority has a number of county advisory centres, colleges and research centres in which it carries out its main business.
 The Teagasc headquarters are located in the Oak Park Estate in Carlow.